Guann-Ahiramei/Inquisio/docs/docs/gpt-researcher/multi_agents/langgraph.md

 #### Task.json contains the following fields:
 - `query` - The research query or task.
 - `model` - The OpenAI LLM to use for the agents.
-- `max_sections` - The maximum number of sections in the report.
+- `max_sections` - The  number of sections in the report.
 Each section is a subtopic of the research query.
 - `include_human_feedback` - If true, the user can provide feedback to the agents.
 If false, the agents will work autonomously.
 - `publish_formats` - The formats to publish the report in.
 The reports will be written in the `output` directory.
 - `source` - The location from which to conduct the research.
 Options: `web` or `local`.
 For local, please add `DOC_PATH` env var.